 The Women’s Varsity Match

-The Women’s Varsity Match was first played on 10th March 1988 at Iffley Road, Oxford.
-The captains that day, Heather Lawrence (nee Bunting) and Sophia Mirchandani (nee Pegers), were responsible for setting up a women’s team to compete against ‘the Other Place’ at the time, as there was no women’s rugby at either university.
 They set out to find like-minded, adventurous types who would be interested in trying something different and ran fundraising events to raise the profile of the teams.
-It was a last-gasp try from Sophia Mirchandani, the Cambridge captain that won the day for the Light Blues in front of a crowd of a few hundred supporters.
+It was a last-gasp try from Sophia Pegers, the Cambridge captain that won the day, 8-6, for the Light Blues in front of a crowd of a few hundred supporters.

-Now, the women’s clubs at Oxford and Cambridge are both fully integrated into the men’s organisations, sharing facilities and gaining access to first-class coaching.
-2015 was a breakthrough year, with the Women’s Varsity Match being held at Twickenham for the very first time.
-The ‘Player of the Match’ now receives the Bunting-Pegers trophy, named in honour of the pioneering captains from 1988.
-There have been 35 matches played, with Oxford leading Cambridge 21 – 13 (1 draw).
-The match is becoming a highlight in the amateur women’s rugby calendar.
+These days the women’s clubs at Oxford and Cambridge are both fully integrated into the men’s organisations, sharing facilities and gaining access to first-class coaching.
+2015 was a breakthrough year, with the women’s Varsity Match being held at Twickenham, the biggest rugby stage in the world, for the very first time.

 Past results